Skip to Content

 • Address hidden areas where bed bugs lay eggs

-• Provide follow up to ensure full elimination
+• Provide follow-up to ensure full elimination

 Lavender and other scents may be used as comfort measures, but they are not a replacement for professional intervention.

 For fast and reliable bed bug control in the Treasure Valley, Pestcom Pest Management can inspect your home and provide a customized treatment plan.
+Contact us or call (208) 795-3298.